Gradius: Games

-Bearing no relation to the MSX game titled Gradius 2, Gradius II is the sequel to Gradius in terms of chronology.
+Bearing no relation to the MSX game titled Gradius 2, Gradius II is the chronological sequel to Gradius.
 The game did not see a North American release until 2006 as part of the PlayStation Portable title Gradius Collection.
-On November 12, 2020 it was released on the Nintendo Switch as part of Hamster's Arcade Archives series.
+On November 12, 2020, it was released on the Nintendo Switch as part of Hamster's Arcade Archives series.
 It was released as Vulcan Venture in territories outside Japan.